 Recently, he received 144,000 Birr (approximately $3,500) from the regional government through an evolving fund mechanism and was able to expand operations.
-He also received technical support from the United States Agency for International Development funded Feed the Future Ethiopia Value Chain Activity (EVCA).
-Banyan Global is a subcontractor on EVCA, leading gender and youth integration programming.
+He also received technical support from the United States Agency for International Development (USAID)-funded Feed the Future Ethiopia Value Chain Activity (VCA).
+Banyan Global is a subcontractor on VCA, leading gender and youth integration programming.
 The project provided training to Temesgen in poultry production and management, financial management, marketing, and record keeping.
-EVCA, also provided access to farm inputs, equipment, and gear to help improve profitability.
+VCA, also provided access to farm inputs, equipment, and gear to help improve profitability.

 This support enabled Temesgen to quadruple the shade for his farm, allowing him to raise 9,000 young hens.
 Recognizing his success, Banyan Global along with the project’s poultry team, approached him to participate in its flagship mentorship program, which connects successful business owners like Temesgen with others interested in starting or improving their businesses.